typewriter1/Webgl_Renderer/README.md

 # WebGL-pbr
 A simple, easy to use WebGL library, supporting .obj model loading, and textures.

 __Note__: At the moment, only one model is supported, and you have to write you own GLSL shaders.
 In the future, I plan to support multiple models, with PBR materials.
 To use textures, you have to run from a server.
-If you want to test locally, opem cmd or equivalent and run python -m http.server (with python 3).
+If you want to test locally, open cmd or equivalent and run `python -m http.server` (with python 3).
 Then open your browser and go to localhost:8000 (or whatever number it tells you).
 For this to work you html file must be called "index.html".

 # Dependencies
 This requires [gl-matrix](https://github.com/toji/gl-matrix) and [webgl-obj-loader](https://github.com/frenchtoast747/webgl-obj-loader).